ba0hai/cs6210-notes/Notes/Lesson 2 - OS Structures/2b - The SPIN Approach.md

 But an extensible operating system should NOT dictate how these services should be implemented.
 SPIN provides interface procedures for implementing these services in the operating system.
 ### Physical Memory

-Native operating systems, such as Linux or Windows, manages the physical memory that is available from the hardware.
-SPIN wants to allow extensions to manage physical memory allocated to them in whatever fashion they choose to.
-The macro-allocation of a bunch of physical memory to an extension is not within scope of this discussion, but assume that the allocation of a bunch of physical memory happens when an extension starts up.
+Native operating systems, such as Linux or Windows, manages the physical memory that is available from the hardware. **SPIN wants to allow extensions to manage physical memory allocated to them in whatever fashion they choose to**.
+The **macro-allocation** of a bunch of physical memory to an extension is not within scope of this discussion, but assume that the allocation of a bunch of physical memory happens when an extension starts up.

-The management of the pre-allocated physical memoryby the extension is discussed below.
+The management of the pre-allocated physical memory by the extension is discussed below.

 Memory management functionality is provided by interface functions, or header files, provided by SPIN, such as:
 - Physical address